WE-THE-BEST/SnakeWTB/README.md

 Controls: W (up), A (left), S (down) and D (right)

-Press "Reset Gamemode" before swtching your gamemode or else you will encounter errors
+Press "Reset Gamemode" before switching your gamemode or else you will encounter errors

 If you encounter an error that isn't fixed through reset gamemode click respawn